japila-books/spark-sql-internals/docs/expressions/StaticInvoke.md

 # StaticInvoke Non-SQL Expression

-`StaticInvoke` is an link:expressions/Expression.md[expression] with link:expressions/Expression.md#NonSQLExpression[no SQL representation] that represents a static method call in Scala or Java.
+`StaticInvoke` is an expressions/Expression.md[expression] with expressions/Expression.md#NonSQLExpression[no SQL representation] that represents a static method call in Scala or Java.

-`StaticInvoke` supports link:spark-sql-whole-stage-codegen.adoc[Java code generation] (aka _whole-stage codegen_) to evaluate itself.
+`StaticInvoke` supports spark-sql-whole-stage-codegen.md[Java code generation] (aka _whole-stage codegen_) to evaluate itself.

 `StaticInvoke` is <<creating-instance, created>> when:

-* `ScalaReflection` is requested for the link:spark-sql-ExpressionEncoder.adoc#deserializerFor[deserializer] or link:spark-sql-ExpressionEncoder.adoc#serializerFor[serializer] for a Scala type
+* `ScalaReflection` is requested for the spark-sql-ExpressionEncoder.md#deserializerFor[deserializer] or spark-sql-ExpressionEncoder.md#serializerFor[serializer] for a Scala type

-* link:spark-sql-RowEncoder.adoc[RowEncoder] is requested for `deserializerFor` or link:spark-sql-RowEncoder.adoc#serializerFor[serializer] for a Scala type
+* spark-sql-RowEncoder.md[RowEncoder] is requested for `deserializerFor` or spark-sql-RowEncoder.md#serializerFor[serializer] for a Scala type

 * `JavaTypeInference` is requested for `deserializerFor` or `serializerFor`